tomasc/dragonfly_svg/README.md

 ### SetDimensions

-Sets the dimensions of the SVG, takes two parameters: `width` and `height`
+Sets the dimensions of the SVG.
+Takes two parameters: `width` and `height`

 ```ruby
 svg.set_dimensions(210, 297)